The Canvas Story: From Funding to Activation (Part 2 of 3)

-This is part two of a three-part series outlining the 13-month engagement between Innovatemap and Canvas.
+This is part two of a three-part series outlining the partnership between Innovatemap and Canvas.
 Read part one: From Idea to Seed Funding.

 When Canvas was just an idea to transform the recruiting process with a text-based interviewing platform, founder Aman Brar partnered with Innovatemap to equip the Canvas team with the foundation necessary to fundraise: Research, product concept screens, positioning, brand identity, and a pitch deck.
 After successfully securing funding for his idea, Canvas partnered with Innovatemap to activate that foundation.